DoWEB-ApS/.github/.github/ISSUE_TEMPLATE/bug--not-critical.md

 4. See error

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+Replace this line with a clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+Replace this line with screenshots to help explain your problem.

-**Desktop (please complete the following information):**
+**Operating System and Browser (please complete the following information):**
+Replace these lines with:
  - OS: [e.g. iOS]
  - Browser [e.g. chrome, safari]
  - Version [e.g. 22]

-**Smartphone (please complete the following information):**
+**Device (please complete the following information):**
+Replace these lines with:
  - Device: [e.g. iPhone6]
- - OS: [e.g. iOS8.1]
- - Browser [e.g. stock browser, safari]
- - Version [e.g. 22]

 **Additional context**
-Add any other context about the problem here.
+Replace these lines with any other context about the problem here.